Sanare Functional Medicine FAQ's

 More information about the Naturopathic Therapeutic Order and how medications fit into naturopathic medicine: https://www.instagram.com/p/CU2VgpSLv62/

-No, but she can help you understand how to use and take it.
+No, but our clinicians can help you understand how to use and take it.

 If you need to cancel or reschedule your appointment, please use the links provided in your confirmation email from Healthie at least 48 hours in advance of your appointment.
 This will allow you to avoid incurring a late-cancellation fee of $50 for paid appointments, which is charged for appointments cancelled less than 48 hours from the start time.
 If you choose to cancel your appointment on time and do not want to reschedule, you'll receive your original payment back minus the processing fee of 3%, which is automatically paid to the credit processing company when you book.
 If you choose to reschedule, we'll keep your original payment on file and credit you for a future appointment to avoid multiple processing fees.